MythicalCuddles/Introduction-to-Java-Programming-10th-Edition/README.md

 **FehrenheitToCelsius.java** - Converts Fehrenheit to Celsius.

+**GuessBirthday.java** - Guesses the birthday of the user by answering a couple of questions.

 **LeapYear.java** - Checks to see if the entered year is/was a leap year.

 **Lottery.java** - Generate number and check guess.